01

 Val Trebbia

-In the Trebbia valley in the North of Italy, newts inhabit two rainwater basins carved in the rock of Pietra Perduca – little “dragons” called tritons by the local population.
-Traces of this occurrence can be found in a variety of places in the valley in the region Emilia-Romagna, and fables based on it have been passed down for many generations.
+In the North-Italian valley of Val Trebbia, two rainwater basins carved in the rock of Pietra Perduca are inhabited by newts – little “dragons” called tritons by the local population.
+Traces of their presence can be found in a variety of places in this valley in the region of Emilia-Romagna, and fables about the creatures have been passed down for many generations.

-In a series of expeditions Milan-based artist duo Invernomuto is not only investigating the myths fabulated about these creatures but actually tries to find them in their natural habitat.
+In a series of expeditions, Milan-based art duo Invernomuto is not only investigating these fabulations but also seeks out the dragons in their natural habitat.
 Invernomuto consists of Simone Bertuzzi and Simone Trabucchi, who both grew up in the region.
 Since Invernomuto’s inception in 2003, Bertuzzi and Trabucchi have created a series of interdisciplinary works – from moving images and sound to performances and publishing projects – that blur the boundaries between fact and fiction.

 Text & images Invernomuto

-Our first expedition to Pietra Perduca took place on the cold morning of a Monday, February 27th, 2023.
+Our first expedition to Pietra Parcellara took place on the cold morning of Monday, 27 February 2023.
 After a few days of exceptionally warm weather that already emanated the sexiness of springtime, a storm came, abruptly bringing the north of Italy back to winter.
-With it a timid amount of snow arrived on the hills, and the forecasts by our friends and family still living in the valleys strongly suggested that we postpone our trip to the rocky mountain.
+With it, a timid amount of snow arrived on the hills, and the forecasts from our friends and family still living in the valleys strongly suggested that we postpone our trip to the rocky mountain.

 Underequipped but determined, we decided not to postpone our expedition.